2023 NHS Numeracy and Literacy Test Study Guide (Practice Questions)

 Take the NHS Numeracy and Literacy Test to improve your score.

-NHS Numeracy Literacy Test: Overview
+Take NHS Numeracy and Literacy Test Now

 Basic reading skills are not enough for most positions in the NHS.
 The literacy test portion of the NHS tests your ability to read, write, and comprehend the English language.
 Literacy skills are especially important as the healthcare system is an intricate one that involves many lines of communication.